Sycolee78/Buruvuru_Emmanuel_20750194_ISERepo/README.md

-# Buruvuru_Emmanuel_20750194_ISERepo
+# Buruvuru_Emmanuel_20750194_ISErepo

-#Git repo for the ISE assignment for semester two
+#Git repository for the ISE assignment for semester two